FirstLegoLeague/displaySystem/readme.md

 - `set`: set the stylesheet, passing in the `href` parameter
 - `gist`: load a stylesheet from a gist id.
 All css files are concatenated and used as data url
 - `reset`: resets the stylesheet back to the `config.js` option

+### geometry

+This module controls screen geometry.
+It allows you to rotate the display, control overscan parameters and zoom.

+Configuration options:

+- `zoom`: zoom level of the window
+- `aspect`: either the string "native" or the aspect ratio of the device used.
+This can be used to compensate for aspect ratio problems
+- `rotation`: rotation of the display in degrees
+- `overscan`: array of overscan amount in pixels

+Exposed api:

+- `right`: rotate right
+- `left`: rotate left
+- `zoomin`: zoom in with 10%
+- `zoomout`: zoom out with 10%
+- `zoomreset`: reset the zoom level to 1

+mhub topics:

+- `geometry:right`
+- `geometry:left`
+- `geometry:zoomin`
+- `geometry:zoomout`
+- `geometry:zoomreset`

 ### keybindings